 - Ablation—an area of the heart may be damaged or scarred to stop stray electrical signals

-- Maze procedure and mini-maze procedure —a pattern of scar tissue is created to block fast or irregular electrical signals
+- Maze procedure and mini-maze procedure —a pattern of scar tissue is created to block fast or uneven electrical signals

 Clot and Stroke Prevention